skalenetwork/sgxwallet/README.md

-# SKALE Key Managemenet SGX daemon sgxd for Intel&reg; Software Guard Extensions
+# sgxd: SKALE SGX-protected crypto daemon.

 ## Prerequisites

 To build and run sgxd, you'll need Intel SGX capable hardware.

-Check that SGX is set in BIOS as `enabled` or `software-controlled`.
+* Check that SGX is set in BIOS as `enabled` or `software-controlled`.

-Install SGX driver located in scripts directory.
+* Install SGX driver located in scripts directory.

-Sgxd has been tested on:

-* Ubuntu\* Linux\* 18.04
+Sgxd has been tested on Ubuntu\* Linux\* 18.04

 ## Building dependencies